If you’re reading this, you have access to the Internet and you know how to use it.

 For most Americans, a high speed Internet connection has become the normal, routine, essential tool for all these daily tasks.

-At least a third of adult Cleveland residents don’t have the broadband or mobile connections they need to do them at home.
+But according to the U.S. Census’ American Community Survey for 2015, at least a third of adult Cleveland residents don’t have the broadband or mobile connections they need to do them at home.

 Here are some of the real-world implications of those numbers: